Robert Carter Nicholas Sr.: Early life and education

-Robert Carter Nicholas was born on January 28, 1728/9, in Hanover County to the former Elizabeth Carter Burwell (1692-1734; widow of Nathaniel Burwell of Williamsburg, Virginia) and her second husband, Dr. George Nicholas (1685-1734).
+Robert Carter Nicholas was born on January 28, 1728 or 1729, in Hanover County to Elizabeth Carter Burwell (1692-1734; widow of Nathaniel Burwell of Williamsburg, Virginia) and her second husband, Dr. George Nicholas (1685-1734).
 His father was a British medical doctor and convict, transported for forgery.
 His mother was the daughter of wealthy Virginia landowner, Robert "King" Carter of Corotoman.
-This man and his full brother would arguably found another of the First Families of Virginia.
-He had several elder Burwell half-brothers (Lewis Burwell and Carter Burwell—both of whom died in 1756—and Robert Carter Burwell who died in 1777) as well an elder full brother, John Nicholas (1726-1814), who served in the House of Burgesses representing Buckingham County, and after its creation served forty years as the clerk of Albemarle County (and was succeeded by his son John Jr.).
-Earlier, during the year this Robert Carter Nicholas was born, his father became the burgess representing the College of William and Mary.
+Carter and his full brother would arguably found another of the First Families of Virginia.
+He had several elder Burwell half-brothers (Lewis Burwell and Carter Burwell — both of whom died in 1756 — and Robert Carter Burwell who died in 1777) as well an elder full brother, John Nicholas (1726-1814), who served in the House of Burgesses representing Buckingham County, and after its creation served forty years as the clerk of Albemarle County (and was succeeded by his son John Jr.).
+Earlier, the year Robert Carter Nicholas was born, his father became the burgess representing the College of William and Mary.
 However, Dr. Nicholas only served two years, and both boys were orphaned in March 1734, when both their parents died.
-Their uncle John Carter, the colony's secretary and a wealthy planter, became at least Nicholas' guardian and raised him with his sons (this man's cousins and future legislators Charles Hill Carter and Edward Carter) at Shirley Plantation.
+Their uncle John Carter, the colony's secretary and a wealthy planter, became at least Nicholas' guardian and raised him with his sons (future legislators Charles Hill Carter and Edward Carter) at Shirley Plantation.
 All three boys were schooled in Gloucester County, and after John Carter died, all three boys became the wards of their uncle Landon Carter.
 The three cousins completed their education at the College of William and Mary, where R.C.
 Nicholas studied law under professor George Wythe, who was also litigating aspects of Secretary John Carter's estate.